dlang/DIPs/Template.md

 ### Rationale

 State a short motivation about the importance and benefits of the proposed change.
 An existing, well-known issue or a use case for an existing projects can greatly increase the chances of the DIP being understood and carefully evaluated.
+A summary of previous discussions on the NG (status quo) and an overview of other work in this area (e.g. other languages, scientific research) should be provided.

+Consider in your analysis that you need to convince the entire D community and language authors of the added value of the change.
+Play the devil's advocate: argue against the proposal and search for potential problems or shortcoming.

 ### Breaking changes / deprecation process